Google RCS vs. Apple Messages for Business

 What is RCS Business Messaging?

-RBM is a messaging channel for business messaging that includes rich features, such as carousels, rich cards, quick-reply buttons and call-to-action buttons – aka RCS for A2P messaging.
+RCS Business Messaging is a messaging channel for business messaging that includes rich features, such as carousels, rich cards, quick-reply buttons and call-to-action buttons – aka RCS for A2P messaging.
 It’s the evolved version of SMS, which only supports text message exchange.

-The benefits of RBM:
+The benefits of RCS Business Messaging:

-• Verified sender: Strict verification processes and anti-spam rules makes RBM a secure channel to chat with customers
+• Verified sender: Strict verification processes and anti-spam rules makes RBM a secure channel to chat with customers.

 • Branded sender: Keep your brand at the forefront of your messages with your logo, images, website, and more.

-• Reporting: Advanced analytics allows you to track your campaigns and engagement levels of your interactions
+• Reporting: Advanced analytics allows you to track your campaigns and engagement levels of your interactions.

-• Failover: If your RBM message doesn’t go through, the message will still reach customers thanks to SMS as a fallback channel
+• Failover: If your RBM message doesn’t go through, the message will still reach customers thanks to SMS as a fallback channel.

 A few other points about RBM: